finbourne/luminesce-sdk-csharp-preview/sdk/docs/CertificateManagementApi.md

             try
             {
-                // [EXPERIMENTAL] ListCertificates: Shows Table and Field level information on Providers that are currently running that you have access to (in Json format)
-                ICollection<CertificateState> result = apiInstance.ListCertificates();
+                // [EXPERIMENTAL] ListCertificates: Lists all the certificates previously minted to which you have access ICollection<CertificateState> result = apiInstance.ListCertificates();
                 Debug.WriteLine(result);
             }